 Washington, D.C. – Washington, D.C. – Congresswoman Barbara Comstock (R-VA) released the following statement after she voted for and the House passed H.R.
 5698, the Protect and Serve Act, legislation she co-sponsored and that will further protect law enforcement officers:

-Washington, DC - Congresswoman Barbara Comstock (R-VA) released the following statement after the House, Senate, and the White House released the Tax Reform Framework earlier today:
+Washington, DC - Congresswoman Barbara Comstock (R-VA) released the following statement following the president’s termination of the Joint Comprehensive Plan of Action (JCPOA) also known as the Iran Nuclear Agreement today: